Supreme Court rejects appeal from Dylann Roof of death sentence, conviction in 2015 racist slayings of 9 in Black church - NewsBreak

 Related

-AP sources: House Jan.
-6 committee plans to vote during hearing to subpoena Donald Trump for testimony
+Supreme Court rejects Trump plea to step into legal fight over FBI search of Florida estate

-WASHINGTON (AP) — AP sources: House Jan.
-6 committee plans to vote during hearing to subpoena Donald Trump for testimony.
+WASHINGTON (AP) — Supreme Court rejects Trump plea to step into legal fight over FBI search of Florida estate.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Comments / 0